rishuinfinity/WallpaperOverlay/README.md

 - Apply an overlay on wallpaper in four easy steps
   - Choose image : Either take the currently set wallpaper or choose it manually through the file picker
   - Choose overlay : Either choose it from the default library or select a custom svg/png overlay
-  - Choose color : Each overlay has one colour that can be modified to the colour you choose here.
-In the svg file this colour is #0000ff
+  - Choose color : Each svg overlay can have one colour that can be modified to the colour you choose here.
   - Click apply and the overlay will be applied and wallpaper will be set.
 - You can even apply multiple overlays by:
   - Apply one overlay
   - Reselect current set wallpaper
   - Apply second overlay and so on.

-- You can create your own svg/ png overlays in inkscape and apply them.
-Copy any overlay file present in /src/resources/ in this repo and edit it in inkspace to create your own overlay file.
-  - Note: The color #0000ff in the svg overlay file will be replaced by the user selected color.
+## Overlay Creating Guide

+This extension has following features:

+- You can create an overlay with your ideas preety easily
+- I recommend to copy any overlay file from /src/resources or from Public Overlay collection.
+Then edit it in any svg editor like inkscape.
+- If you want to have the option to change one color, you can set the changeable color to #0000ff.
+This color in the whole svg gets replaced while applying overlay.
-  - Note: Some features of svg are not supported by the cairosvg library used like blur, mesh, etc. There is still one trick.
-After using features like blur, convert your svg into png using inkscape and import it into a new svg and make further changes.
+- Note: Some features of svg are not supported by Cairosvg library used
+  - Some features like blur, mesh gradient, etc are not supported by cairosvg.
+But there is still one trick.
+  - After using features like blur, export your blurred element as png and then import it back into the svg file.
+The png version would be rendered correctly.

 ## Getting Started